AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * W 12 June 2024 there is no garage due to ASC staff development.
+   * Summertime, garages will continue, but may have less support available.
+We don't promise to be there every day, but from past years there has usually been someone.
+You can ask in ref:`SciComp chat <chat>` too coordinate a meeting day.
+Software requests should go to the :doc:`issue tracker <issuetracker>`.

-   * Summertime, garages will continue, but may have less support available (and no guarantees that we are there every day, but in past years there has usually been someone).
-You may also need to ask by chat/issue trackers sometimes.
+     * 27 June (T) - 4 July (Th) there may be less people around.

 If you need more help than the issue trackers, this is the place to